sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![Untitled design](https://github.com/user-attachments/assets/31d51e71-557f-43e5-a189-5d27c1fd151f)

 #### Key Insights
-- Upon executing this code, we observe an organized table preview of the dataset, displaying the first few rows of the Spotify data.
+- From the output, it displayed an organized table preview of the dataset, displaying the few rows of the Spotify data.
 This initial glimpse reveals the structure and data types of each column, which include a range of attributes from streaming counts to song characteristics and more.
-This initial view helps us identify any data inconsistencies, missing values, or patterns right from the start, which can inform our preprocessing and cleaning steps.
-This preview stage is essential for recognizing how each variable may impact our analysis of trends, correlations, or comparisons in later stages, providing an immediate snapshot of the dataset's potential insights.
+This initial view helps to identify any data inconsistencies, missing values, or patterns right from the start, which can inform any preprocessing and cleaning steps.
+This preview stage is essential for recognizing how each variable may impact the analysis of trends, correlations, or comparisons in later stages, providing an immediate snapshot of the dataset's potential insights.

 ### 🔍 Overview of Dataset
    - **Dataset Size:** How many rows and columns?
    - **Data Types:** What are the types of each column?
 Any **missing values**?

 #### About the Code
-This code snippet performs a preliminary analysis of a dataset containing information on the most-streamed Spotify songs in 2023.
-The purpose is to give an overview of the dataset's structure by analyzing its size, data types, and completeness.
-First, it retrieves the number of rows and columns, which provides a sense of the dataset's scope and volume.
-Then, it examines the data type of each column to identify whether the data is numeric, categorical, or text-based, which helps inform the types of analyses and transformations that might be necessary in further exploration.
-Lastly, it assesses missing values in each column, displaying any columns with incomplete data along with the respective counts.
-This process helps in identifying potential issues that could impact the accuracy and reliability of subsequent analyses and visualizations.
+- This code performs basic descriptive statistics and data quality checks on the Spotify dataset.
+It first retrieves the dimensions of the dataset (i.e., the number of rows and columns) using the shape attribute of the DataFrame.
+It then prints the data types of each column to help understand the nature of the data (e.g., numerical, categorical) and assess potential transformations needed for analysis.
+The code also checks for missing values in each column using the isnull() function followed by sum() to count the number of missing values.
+By printing out the columns with missing values and their respective counts, the script provides insights into the completeness of the data, helping to identify any data cleaning tasks required before further analysis.

 ``` python
 # Retrieve the number of rows and columns in the dataset to understand its size